Lu1g1n0/Freezing-of-gait-detection-and-prediction/README.md

 ## Citation

-If you use this toolkit in your research, please cite the following paper.
+Please cite the following paper in your publications if this repository helps your research.

 Luigi Borzì, Luis Sigcha, Daniel Rodríguez-Martín, Gabriella Olmo, Real-time detection of freezing of gait in Parkinson’s disease using multi-head convolutional neural networks and a single inertial sensor, Artificial Intelligence in Medicine 135:102459 (2023).
 [DOI: 10.1016/j.artmed.2022.102459](https://doi.org/10.1016/j.artmed.2022.102459).